Welcome to Jakarta EE 9! In this tutorial we will learn how to get started with Jakarta EE 9 by downloading WildFly EE 9 Preview.

 10:01:05,449 INFO [org.wildfly.extension.undertow] (ServerService Thread Pool -- 76) WFLYUT0021: Registered web context: '/kitchensink' for server 'default-server' 10:01:05,518 INFO [org.jboss.as.server] (management-handler-thread - 1) WFLYSRV0010: Deployed "kitchensink.war" (runtime-name : "kitchensink.war")

-In the long run it, I reckon that development tools or IDE will perform out of the box a transformation of “javax” namespaces to “jakarta” so the transformation feature might not be required or it could become optional as well.
+In the long run it, it’s likely that development tools or IDE will perform out of the box a transformation of “javax” namespaces to “jakarta” so you might not need the transformation feature at all.
 We will see.
-Let’s see now some other differences contained in the new application server version.
+Next, let’s check now some other highlights of the WildFly EE 9 preview version.

 No embedded messaging broker (by default)